Piscataway Magnet School

-Piscataway Technical High School (also known as MCVTS at Piscataway, Piscataway Tech and Piscataway Campus) is a four-year career academy and college preparatory magnet public high school located in Piscataway in Middlesex County, New Jersey, United States, that serves students in ninth through twelfth grades of many diverse cultures from all over Middlesex County as part of the Middlesex County Vocational and Technical Schools.
+Piscataway Magnet School (also known as MCVTS at Piscataway, Piscataway Tech and Piscataway Campus) is a four-year career academy and college preparatory magnet public high school located in Piscataway in Middlesex County, in the U.S. state of New Jersey, that serves students in ninth through twelfth grades of many diverse cultures from all over Middlesex County as part of the Middlesex County Magnet Schools.

-As of the 2021–22 school year, the school had an enrollment of 649 students and 57.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
-There were 262 students (40.4% of enrollment) eligible for free lunch and 55 (8.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 640 students and 64.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.0:1.
+There were 177 students (27.7% of enrollment) eligible for free lunch and 85 (13.3% of students) eligible for reduced-cost lunch.

 Athletics

 The Piscataway Tech Raiders compete in the Greater Middlesex Conference, which is comprised of public and private schools in and around Middlesex County and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 486 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.

 School colors are hunter green and gold.
 Interscholastic sports offered by the school are baseball (men), basketball (men and women), soccer (men) and softball (women).